Siddhesh2024/Credit-Card-Fraud-Detection-ML/README.md

 - Confusion Matrix

  Files
-- `Final_Report.ipynb`: Jupyter Notebook with code for data preprocessing, model training, and evaluation
+- `Credit Card Fraud Detection Using Machine Learning Classifiers.ipynb`: Jupyter Notebook with code for data preprocessing, model training, and evaluation
 - `requirements.txt`: Python libraries required to run the notebook

  How to Run
 1. Clone this repository or download the files.
 2. Install the required packages:
-  - requirements.txt
+  - `requirements.txt`